Andy Summers’ Guitars and GearPublished : - Author : Dan Kopilovic

 1959 Gibson Les Paul Junior

-Andy used this guitar for slide on “It’s alright for you” and “Next to you”.|
+Andy used this guitar for slide on It’s Alright for You and Next to You.

-This guitar was custom made for Andy, and it’s been featured on the cover of May 1981 issue of Guitar World magazine.
+This guitar was custom made for Andy, and it’s been featured on the cover of the May 1981 issue of Guitar World magazine.

-Andy Summers’ Acoustic Guitars:
+Andy Summers’ Acoustic Guitars

 Gibson Chet Atkins CE

 This was the guitar Andy used for most of the acoustic work on “Synchronicity”.

 Andy used one of these while working on Invisible Threads with John Etheridge.

 Martin 000C-28 Andy Summers Signature

-|Andy recently worked out a signature model with Martin guitars.
-It is based on the well-known 000-28 model, but with some minor cosmetic and structural differences.It features Italian spruce top, Indian rosewood back and sides, and a one piece mahogany neck.
+It features an Italian spruce top, Indian rosewood back and sides, and a one-piece mahogany neck.
 The guitar has a short 24.9” scale, 1-3/4” (at the nut) neck, and some custom binding and inlays that show Buddhist mudras.

-Andy owns more than a few Martin guitar, but one that stands out is the D-28 which he often used to write on back in the Police days.
+Andy owns more than a few Martin guitars, but one that stands out is the D-28 which he often used to write on back in the Police days.

 This guitar was featured on the album Invisible Threads, on songs “The Big Gliss” and “Radiant Lizards”.

-Andy Summer’s Guitar Amps:
+Andy Summer’s Guitar Amps

 – Marshall JMP